 Loose Shifter

-Shifter bushings are plastic bushings and grommets that provide a tight fit and that smooth feel while keeping the shifter firmly in the proper shift rail.
+Shifter bushings are plastic grommets that provide a tight fit and a smooth feel while keeping the shifter firmly in the proper shift rail.
 When a shifter bushing is worn, the shifter feels loose.
-It's because the worn bushing left a gap between the handle and the shift rail.
+The worn bushing left a gap between the handle and the shift rail.